geryb-bg/devconf-2019/script.md

 7. `send6` - readTemperature
 8. Check USB port and file name
 9. Upload

-# Receiver part 1

-1. `rec1` - Import and init
-2. `rec2` - setup (ProximityGain is how dirty the air is allowed to be)
-3. `rec3` - detect proximity
-4. `int isOn = 0;` - outside loop method
-5. `rec4` - turn on and off
-6. Check USB port and file name
-7. Upload

 # Generating Elliptic Curve private/public key pairs